mentalhealthai-org/research/notebooks/poc-wearable-data/README.md

 ### Envionment Variables

-Before running the demo, an .env file must be proveided based on `.env-template`.
+Before running the demo an .env file must be provided based on the `.env-template` file.
+Copy `.env-template` as `.env` and add the environment variables values.

-In a *nix environment, in a shell:
+In a *nix environment:

 ```bash
 cp .env-template .env